-arXiv:2603.25184v1 Announce Type: cross
+arXiv:2603.25184v2 Announce Type: replace-cross

 Abstract: Reinforcement learning (RL) has become essential for post-training large language models (LLMs) in reasoning tasks.
 While scaling rollouts can stabilize training and enhance performance, the computational overhead is a critical issue.
 In algorithms like GRPO, multiple rollouts per prompt incur prohibitive costs, as a large portion of prompts provide negligible gradients and are thus of low utility.
 To address this problem, we investigate how to select high-utility prompts before the rollout phase.
 Our experimental analysis reveals that sample utility is non-uniform and evolving: the strongest learning signals concentrate at the “learning edge”, the intersection of intermediate difficulty and high uncertainty, which shifts as training proceeds.
 Motivated by this, we propose HIVE (History-Informed and online-VErified prompt selection), a dual-stage framework for data-efficient RL.
 HIVE utilizes historical reward trajectories for coarse selection and employs prompt entropy as a real-time proxy to prune instances with stale utility.
 By evaluating HIVE across multiple math reasoning benchmarks and models, we show that HIVE yields significant rollout efficiency without compromising performance.